FUNTORO

-FUNTORO is a Taiwan-based subsidiary brand of the Micro-Star International (MSI) group and global provider of telematics and infotainment solutions for commercial vehicles and venues.
-It also supplies global OE manufacturers including Mercedes Benz, MAN, Scania and IRIZAR.
-It designs, develops and supplies Fleet management services, a Cloud management platform, commercial digital AD products, Media on Demand Infotainment products, Stadium & Arena products and Hospitality products to commercial sectors, public transportation and automotive industries.
+Funtoro is a Micro-Star International subsidiary that provides telematics and infotainment solutions for commercial vehicles and venues.
+It designs, develops and supplies fleet management services, a cloud management platform, digital advertisment solutions, infotainment products, stadium & arena products and hospitality products to commercial sectors, public transportation and automotive industries.
 An estimated 1,000,000+ terminals across 38+ countries run the system on commercial vehicles, railway, stadium and other venues.
+Its clients include Mercedes Benz, MAN, Scania and IRIZAR.